Kihumba/private-/Phase-C/Simulation-Learning-Outcomes/Curriculum/9 - Android Programming/Module 2 - The Android UI/README.md

-# Module 2: Introduction to Android Programming - KBBs
+# Module 2: The Android UI - KBBs
 **Summary:**
 The learning outcomes expected of a fellow that has covered this module are as follows:
 - Understanding of basic XML